CodePath-Union-App/Union/README.md

     * Create Bio
     - [x] Set Game Genre Preferences (First-Person Shooters, Fighting, Role-Playing, etc)
 - [x] User can login to their account
-- [x] View layout of game posters using a CollectionView based off the users preference
+- [x] View layout of game posters using a CollectionView
 - [x] User can tap a poster in the collection view to see a details screen of that game
 * Display game details
 * User can follow a game which adds it to the users profile